w3c/wai-people-use-web/_people-use-web/user-stories.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-The following stories of people with disabilities using the Web highlight the effect of web accessibility barriers and the broader benefits of accessible websites and web tools.
+The following stories of people with disabilities using the Web highlight the effect of accessibility barriers and the broader benefits of accessible websites and web tools.

 **Note:** The following scenarios are not real people.
 They do not address every kind of disability.